sbtrn-devil/crtk/docs/api.md

 In `crtk` there are several special variables: `SYNC`, `SYNCTL`, `SYNCW` and `CRTN`.
 Semantically, they are global, but via some automagic they only are defined while JS is executing code inside a generator or function that was started as coroutine (via `start` or `Object[startMethod]`), and they are specific to the current coroutine (so they effectively are "coroutine local variables").
 For this period they will also hide real globals with same names (if there happen to be any, which we hope is unlikely).

 You don't need to import any symbols to access `crtk` pseudo-globals, they will just work on demand.

+*NOTE!* Pseudo-globals are *only available* in generator based coroutines.

 ```js
 // myscript.js